What is Hanukkah?

-When is Hanukkah 2018? – Hanukkah will start on the evening of Sunday, December 2nd and last until the evening of Monday, December 10th.
+When is Hanukkah 2023? – Hanukkah will start on the evening of Thursay, December 7th and will last until the evening of Friday, December 15th.

-When is Hanukkah 2019? – Hanukkah will begin on the evening of Sunday, December 22nd and will end on the evening of Monday, December 30th.
+- When is Hanukkah 2024? – Hanukkah will start on the evening of Wednesday, December 25th and lasts until the evening of Thursday, January 2, 2025.

 How many days are there in Hanukkah? - Hanukkah always occurs over eight days and nights.